Department of English

 B.A.
 English, Creative Writing option — Extended study in the art of literary writing in the genres of poetry, fiction, and creative nonfiction, as well as literary publishing.

 B.A.
-English Education — Extended exploration of educational contexts for teaching English, including issues in literacy, society, and communication.
+English Studies — Extended exploration of educational contexts for teaching English, including issues in literacy, society, and communication.
+(Formerly known as English Education.)

 Degree requirements are determined by your catalog year.
 That means you may have different requirements than other English majors.
 This is why it is especially important to meet with an adviser early to make sure that you understand what courses (and in which order) you need to take.